BLUEHXZE/urban_mobility/docs/TESTING_GUIDE.md

 ### 4. Security Testing

 #### Input Validation
-Test with invalid inputs:
-- Invalid email formats
+Test with invalid inputs to ensure the system blocks or rejects them and provides clear error messages:
+- **Invalid email formats:** Try emails without '@', with spaces, or missing domain (e.g., `user@`, `user@com`, `user@.com`).
-- Wrong zip code format (should be XXXXXX)
+- **Wrong zip code format:** Enter zip codes that do not match the required format (should be 4 digits followed by 2 uppercase letters, e.g., `1234AB`).
+Try `12345`, `abcd12`, `1234ab`, etc.
-- Invalid phone numbers
-- SQL injection attempts in search fields
-- Null bytes in inputs
+- **Invalid phone numbers:** Enter phone numbers with less or more than 8 digits, or with letters/special characters.
+Only 8 digits are allowed (system adds +31-6- prefix).
+- **SQL injection attempts in search fields:** Try entering SQL code like `'; DROP TABLE users; --` or `1 OR 1=1` in any search or input field.
+The system should not be affected and should reject the input.
+- **Null bytes in inputs:** Try entering `\0` or copy-paste a null byte character in any input field.
+The system should sanitize and reject such input.

 #### Authentication Security
-- Test with wrong passwords (triggers suspicious activity)
-- Test with empty credentials
-- Test role-based access restrictions
+Test the following scenarios to ensure robust authentication and access control:
+- **Wrong passwords:** Attempt to log in with incorrect passwords multiple times.
+The system should log these as suspicious activity after several failed attempts.
+- **Empty credentials:** Try logging in with empty username or password fields.
+The system should reject and display an error.
+- **Role-based access restrictions:** Attempt to access features not permitted for your role (e.g., Service Engineer trying to add a new scooter).
+The system should deny access and log unauthorized attempts.

 #### Data Encryption
-1. Check database file with external SQLite browser
+Verify that sensitive data is protected at all times:
+1. **Check database file with external SQLite browser:** Open the database file (`urban_mobility.db`) using a tool like DB Browser for SQLite.
+Confirm that usernames, addresses, phone numbers, and log data are not readable (appear as encrypted text).
-2. Verify that sensitive data is encrypted
+2. **Verify that sensitive data is encrypted:** All sensitive fields (usernames, traveller addresses, phone numbers, logs) should be encrypted in the database.
+Only the application can decrypt and display them.
-3. Check that passwords are hashed (not visible)
+3. **Check that passwords are hashed (not visible):** Passwords should never be stored in plaintext or encrypted form.
+Only password hashes (using bcrypt) should be present in the database.
+You should not be able to recover the original password from the database.

 ### 5. Expected Behavior